Amanda vs. Disney and Sony

 I wasn't attempting to undercut him.
 There's no reason both projects couldn't go ahead.
 Who am I asking to do it?
 Peter and Paul, not Hollywood.

 My pitch is interesting in large part because it's about the effect of Beatlemania rather than a life story.
 There's been a lot of films made about the guys, but this is more like seeing them stuck in the middle of something that they don't fully understand, and how it upended NZ notions of passionless people.
 Plus Wētā and I saying that it won't be actors, but virtual Beatles.
 That'll make it a completely different film.
-Disney can chase a PG audience, and we'll chase adults who like music.
+Hollywood can chase a PG audience, and we'll chase adults who like music.

 They're good pages.
 The advice I got from the ghost writers was that I should write them in order to explain Paul's magic, like one of those crazy drafts that John Sayles used to write.
 It's more fun for him than reminiscing with someone who hasn't been in similar situations, plus I think he sees it as a way for me to get a score on the board as a professional writer.
 Plus, unlike Sam, Paul's wise enough to realise I'm transgender/third gender and not a man.
-He gets that, while Disney and SPADA haven't.
+He gets that, while Hollywood and SPADA haven't.
 All the rock stars have been called pathologically insane, so they didn't believe it. - Can't play George.
 I'm left-handed.
 You wanted me to be Paul and Franklin.
 I said that Franklin…